Inflorescence: Compound inflorescences

 Simple inflorescences are the basis for compound inflorescences or synflorescences.
 The single flowers are there replaced by a simple inflorescence, which can be both a racemose or a cymose one.
 Compound inflorescences are composed of branched stems and can involve complicated arrangements that are difficult to trace back to the main branch.

 A kind of compound inflorescence is the double inflorescence, in which the basic structure is repeated in the place of single florets.
 For example, a double raceme is a raceme in which the single flowers are replaced by other simple racemes; the same structure can be repeated to form triple or more complex structures.

 Compound raceme inflorescences can either end with a final raceme (homoeothetic), or not (heterothetic).
 A compound raceme is often called a panicle.
-Note that this definition is very different from that given by Weberling.
+This definition is very different from that given by Weberling.

 Compound umbels are umbels in which the single flowers are replaced by many smaller umbels called umbellets.
 The stem attaching the side umbellets to the main stem is called a ray.

 The most common kind of definite compound inflorescence is the panicle (of Webeling, or 'panicle-like cyme').
 A panicle is a definite inflorescence that is increasingly more strongly and irregularly branched from the top to the bottom and where each branching has a terminal flower.

 The so-called cymose corymb is similar to a racemose corymb but has a panicle-like structure.
 Another type of panicle is the anthela.
 An anthela is a cymose corymb with the lateral flowers higher than the central ones.

 A raceme in which the single flowers are replaced by cymes is called a (indefinite) thyrse.
 The secondary cymes can be of any of the different types of dichasia and monochasia.
 A botryoid in which the single flowers are replaced by cymes is a definite thyrse or thyrsoid.
 Thyrses are often confusingly called panicles.

 Other combinations are possible.
 For example, heads or umbels may be arranged in a corymb or a panicle.

 Other

 The family Asteraceae is characterised by a highly specialised head technically called a calathid (but usually referred to as 'capitulum' or 'head').
 The family Poaceae has a peculiar inflorescence of small spikes (spikelets) organised in panicles or spikes that are usually simply and improperly referred to as spike and panicle.
-The genus Ficus (Moraceae) has an inflorescence called syconium and the genus Euphorbia has cyathia (sing. cyathium), usually organised in umbels.
+The genus Ficus (Moraceae) has an inflorescence called a hypanthodium, which bears numerous flowers on the inside of a convex or involuted compound receptacle.
+The genus Euphorbia has cyathia (sing. cyathium), usually organised in umbels.

 Some species have inflorescences reduced to composite flowers or pseudanthia, in which case it is difficult to differentiate between inflorescences and single flowers.